Biblical Studies >

 What does healing mean for people with disabilities?

 The Gospels are filled with accounts of Jesus offering physical healing.
 But even as churches today seek to follow the way of Jesus, people with disabilities all too often experience the very opposite of healing and life-giving community: exclusion, judgment, barriers.
-Misinterpretation and misapplication of biblical healing narratives can do great damage, yet those who take the Bible as authoritative mustn't avoid these passages either.
+Misinterpretation and misapplication of biblical healing narratives can do great damage, yet those who take the Bible seriously mustn't avoid these passages either.

 Bethany McKinney Fox believes that Christian communities are better off when people with disabilities are an integral part of our common life.
 In Disability and the Way of Jesus, she considers how the stories of Jesus' healings can guide us toward mutual thriving.